Ogden Divorce Attorney

 A contested divorce occurs when spouses cannot agree on one or more major issues.
 The process involves court hearings, legal motions, and potentially a trial to resolve disputes.
 Negotiation, “discovery,” and court appearances take longer.
 Depending on the case's complexity and court schedules, it can last several months or longer.

 The financial burden increases with the complexity and duration of the case.
 It is often more stressful, leading to increased conflict and emotional strain.
+While contested divorces can be taxing, they may provide the necessary framework to resolve deeply contentious issues, offering a structured environment to derive equitable solutions.